EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 which one works best for your work.

-As a concrete example, imagine that you are simulating the dynamics of a biomolecular system (using software such as GROMACS, Amber or NAMD) then you could well chose the number of ns simulated as your functional unit.
+As a concrete example, imagine that you are simulating the dynamics of a biomolecular system (using software such as GROMACS, Amber, or NAMD) then you could well choose the number of ns simulated as your functional unit.

 You can use multiple functional units simultaneously to have multiple HPC-CI values for